 Does your organisation put employee wellbeing at the forefront?
-People struggling with mental health are one of the main reasons why they need to take long-term absences.
-Research shows that 15.4 million working days were lost due to work-related stress in 2018.
+People struggling with their mental health are one of the main reasons why they need to take long-term absences.
+Research shows that 17 million working days were lost due to work-related stress in 2021/22.

 We take a look at 6 ways you can invest in your team’s wellbeing.